maurizio-tinkr/laravel/README.md

 - master: vanilla Laravel freshly installed via composer, it's a local demo therefore I'm happy to leave the `.env` in the repository so it's easier to spin up a local environment on demand
 - crud-app-with-laravel-and-mysql: a very basic CRUD app using Laravel and MySQL
 - graphql-api: and example of a GraphQL API Using Laravel
+- pest-php: an example of how to use Pest in Laravel 10 using [pestphp/pest-plugin-laravel](https://github.com/pestphp/pest-plugin-laravel)